azemon/insightly-landing-page/README.md

 *Note*

 * All form fields will also be logged into a Note, attached to the Contact.

+#### reCAPTCHA ####

+If you put your reCAPTCHA secret key into `config.py` then you must include reCAPTCHA in your forms.
+See `forms/SampleFormRecaptcha.html` for an example.

+#### Form Validation ####

+You can use any Javascript form validation mechanism that you like.
+See the file `forms/SampleFormValidation.html` for a simple technique.

+See `forms/SampleFormRecaptchaValidation.html` for an example that combines both reCAPTCHA and form validation.

 ### Creating Form Data Files ###